Bikatr7/Kudasai/README.md

-Kudasai.py
+Kudasai

 Original Author: thevoidzero#4686

-Refactored and Maintained by: Seinu#7854
+Refactored, Maintained, Added to by: Seinu#7854

 Contributions by: SnOrT NeSqUiK™#9775